Visual Collaborative

 Visual Collaborative is an American festival and publishing platform highlighting the intersections of people, commerce, and innovation.
 The platform organizes exhibitions that feature talks, art, technology, development, and live music performances.
-Over the years, the initiative has grown in scope and size, aligning with sustainable goals.
+Over the years, the initiative has grown in scope and size, supporting initiatives related to sustainability, development, and innovation.

 History

 In 2006, inspired by the open collaboration movement, designer and technologist Ade Olufeko founded Visual Collaborative to bridge the gap between creative professionals and their commercial value.
 Since originating in Minneapolis, Visual Collaborative has showcased collections and talks in Minneapolis, Miami, New York City, The Mission San Francisco California, Columbia Maryland, and Washington D.C.

 In 2007, the group's inaugural event featured international artists Miko Simmons and Linda Zacks, which took place at the original Center for Independent Artists, inside Instituto de Cultura y Educacion located in a community of South Minneapolis.
 In 2011, in Washington D.C., Visual Collaborative produced an exhibition featuring emerging and established artists with a collection described as vibrant new art.
 In 2015, the platform collaborated with the Arts District Hyattsville Master Association in Hyattsville, utilizing the Lustine Center to host a group exhibition themed Vanity.